georgeflanagin/extralinux10steps/README.md

 # Linux 10.x -- additional installation steps for workstations

-**NB**: _This information is current as of 11 November 2025.
+**NB**: _This information is current as of 9 December 2025.
 If you are updating this document, please change this date._

 ## Disable SELinux